 Hurricanes bring with them strong winds and heavy rain.

-Be sure common areas are adequately prepared to withstand these forces by boarding up windows, moving loose and unsecured furniture, acquiring and placing sandbags, trimming any low-hanging or potentially destructive tree limbs, and safely securing important records and equipment.
+Be sure common areas in the community are adequately prepared to withstand these forces by boarding up windows, moving loose and unsecured furniture, acquiring and placing sandbags, trimming any low-hanging or potentially destructive tree limbs, and safely securing important records and equipment.

 5. Resident Notification

-In the event of an imminent storm, it is important to notify all residents and owners with instructions for property preparation.
+In the event of hurricane, it is important to notify all residents and homeowners with instructions for property preparation.

 In much the same fashion as the common areas, they may need to remove porch or balcony furniture, secure windows or shutters, and place sandbags to negate flooding.

 6. Emergency Contact Information

 Be sure your contact information for all homeowners is current.